djnorris03/WhosThatPokemon/README.md

   - Addition of more Pokemon into the array to choose from
   - Creation and usage of an API to randomly generate Pokemon instead of randomly selecting number for i from my created array.
-  - Fix issue with slow loading of actual Pokemon images on mobile after user guesses Pokmon name -Further test and optimize for mobile
+  - Fix issue with slow loading of actual Pokemon images on mobile after user guesses Pokmon name
+  - Further test and optimize for mobile
+  - Add functionality to accept answers that are not spellef perfectly